MicrosoftDocs/visualstudio-docs/docs/code-quality/in-source-suppression-overview.md

 In-source suppression (ISS) uses the <xref:System.Diagnostics.CodeAnalysis.SuppressMessageAttribute> attribute to suppress a warning.
 The attribute can be placed close to the code segment that generated the warning.
 You can add the <xref:System.Diagnostics.CodeAnalysis.SuppressMessageAttribute> attribute to the source file by typing it in, or you can use the shortcut menu on a warning in the **Error List** to add it automatically.

-The <xref:System.Diagnostics.CodeAnalysis.SuppressMessageAttribute> attribute is a conditional attribute, which is included in the IL metadata of your managed code assembly, only if the CODE_ANALYSIS compilation symbol is defined at compile time.
+The <xref:System.Diagnostics.CodeAnalysis.SuppressMessageAttribute> attribute is a conditional attribute and it's included in the IL metadata of your managed code assembly.
+It's included only if the CODE_ANALYSIS compilation symbol is defined at compile time.

 In C++/CLI, use the macros CA\_SUPPRESS\_MESSAGE or CA\_GLOBAL\_SUPPRESS_MESSAGE in the header file to add the attribute.